aave/aip/content/aips/AIP-24.md

 2. Provide a brief high-level overview of the project and the token

 PAX is the most secure, highest regulated stablecoin available.
-Token was launched in 2018 to facilitate many blockchain-based use-cases such as payments, stable digital storage, and reliable collateral.
+Token was launched in 2018 to facilitate many blockchain-based use-cases such as payments and stable digital storage.

 3. Explain positioning of token in the AAVE ecosystem.
 Why would it be a good borrow or collateral asset?

-PAX is an excellent source of collateral because it is the most reliable, regulated stablecoin.
-PAX is valuable to borrow due to its trustworthiness and range of use cases including store of value, settlement, collateral, trading, and peer to peer transfer.
+PAX is valuable to borrow due to its trustworthiness and range of use cases including store of value, settlement, trading, and peer to peer transfer.
+Paxos additionally plans to request collateral status once sufficient liquidity is established.

 4. Provide a brief history of the project and the different components: DAO (is it live?), products (are they live?).
 How did it overcome some of the challenges it faced?